ElegantLin/elegantlin.github.io/_pages/about.md

 Motto
 =====
 I like three sentenses from Albert Eninstein, Steve Jobs and Robert Team of Harbin Institue of Technology (HIT).
-These three sentenses have inspired me for a long time and helped me overcome difficulties one after another, which are:
+These three sentenses have inspired me for a long time and helped me overcome difficulties both in Research and Engineering one after another, which are:
-* If we knew what it was we were doing, it would not be called research, would it? -- Albert Einstein
+* If we knew what it was we were doing, it would not be called research, would it?
 * Stay hungery.
-Stay foolish. -- Steve Jobs
+Stay foolish.
-* 极限又可突破，至臻亦不可止。 -- Motto of Robert Team in HIT.
+* 极限尚可突破，至臻亦不可止。